 5 self-care habits of successful people

-“Sometimes I wish I had a moment for myself.”
+“Sometimes I wish I had a moment to myself for self-care.”

 Have you felt that recently?